Colorado Divorce Attorneys

 Answers to Frequently Asked Questions

 Griffiths Law has a comprehensive Guide to Divorce that goes over all the most common questions, from property division to maintenance and child support.
 We recommend you look at the guide because it will answer almost all your concerns.
-We also have blogs that guide you through common issues such as (1) common law marriage, (2) parenting experts such as CFIs and PREs, (3) domestic violence, (4) parental alienation, and (5) much more.
+We also have blogs that guide you through common issues such as (1) common law marriage, (2) parenting experts such as CFIs and PREs, (3) domestic violence, (4) parental alienation, (5) mother’s rights to custody, (6) father’s rights to custody and much more.

 Here are some quick answers to the most common questions we get asked: